kwyn/kwyn.github.io/_pages/hireme.md

 ### About me

-I’m a senior full-stack engineer with experience from designing css component systems to building and deploying docker containers.
+I’m a senior full-stack engineer with experience from designing CSS component systems to building and deploying docker containers.
 I’ve previously lead a team on HealthCare.gov and I’ve worked at both large and small companies on APIs and system integrations.
 I love writing functional code but realize when mutability is a necessary tradeoff.
 I believe software is inherently integrated with humans and that can’t be overlooked.
 I’m most happy when my work makes other peoples developers and/or consumers lives easier.

 I have experience in Javascript, CSS, React, Redux, Flux, GraphQL, Node, Docker, and various other technologies